 Ok so just what is a Galvanic Isolator (GI), why do I need one or have one & why on Earth would I need to test one?

 Why do I need one?
-A GI is a device that is inserted, in series, into the green grounding wire (safety ground) of your shore power feed to help minimize stray direct current / DC from flowing into your vessel.
-While blocking stray DC current it also has to allow for the passage of AC fault current.
+A GI is a device that is inserted, in series, into the green grounding wire (safety ground) of your shore power feed to help minimize or reduce the effects of galvanic current from flowing into your vessel.
+While blocking galvanic level current it also has to allow for the passage of AC fault current.
 GI's are a simple hook up and installation.
 If plugging in at a marina a GI is the bare minimum level of protection a boater should have.
 I do prefer an isolation transformer (IT) to a GI but the conversation of a galvanic isolator vs. isolation transformer is a whole other discussion & topic.